 “… People kill people.”

 A commonly expressed truism among opponents to restrictions on guns runs like this, “Guns don’t kill people; people kill people.”
 Regardless of how you may assess the cogency of this maxim, it gets at least one thing right: people are evil.
 The Reformers (following Augustine), along with the major Protestant catechisms and most contemporary Evangelical traditions refer to this as the doctrine of “total depravity” (or “complete inability”, “radical corruption,” and so on).
 This doctrine does not entail the belief that all people are as evil as they possibly could be, but that every aspect of humanity—actions, aspirations, thoughts, desires—is tainted by sin.
 My point is not to offer a defense of this doctrine biblically, but simply to ask us to think through the implications of what Scripture clearly teaches concerning the brokenness of the human condition; to connect our theology with our praxis.
 In fact, in the contemporary setting, gun control seems to be a necessary corollary of the biblical doctrine of total depravity.
 If we really believe that humanity is fallen, it follows that we should strive to limit the damaging effects of our sinful nature on society.
 To be perfectly frank, it baffles me that so many evangelical Christians can affirm the doctrine of original sin and total depravity, and yet have no problem with a society flooded with handguns and assault weapons.
 We will never be able to eliminate those triggers that send fallen sinners like me and you over the brink—abuse at home, mistreatment at school, mental illness, the grinding humiliation of unemployment, the list is endless—but we CAN restrict access to weapons of mass destruction, so that when broken individuals are pushed beyond their limits they are not able to inflict the carnage we saw at places like Aurora and Newtown.
-And if you object to the term “weapons of mass destruction” to describe the arms legally sold in gun shops across America, take a long, hard look at the photos of the 20 first graders gunned down at Sandy Hook Elementary School.
+And if you object to the term “weapons of mass destruction” to describe the arms legally sold in gun shops across America, take a long, hard look at the photos of the 20 first graders gunned down at Sandy Hook Elementary School, or those who were slaughered in Orlando.
 This is mass destruction.